BoomerZ-money/new-pywallet/README.md

 # PyWallet - Bitcoin Wallet Tool

 ## Description
-A Python-based tool for managing Bitcoin wallets, available in two versions to support both legacy and modern systems.
+A Python-based tool for managing Bitcoin wallets.
+PyWallet allows you to dump, import, and recover Bitcoin wallet keys, as well as perform various other wallet operations.

 ## Version Information
-This repository contains two versions of PyWallet:

-1. `pywallet.py`  - Legacy Version (Python 2.x)
-2. `pywallet3.py` - Modern Version (Python 3.9+)
+This repository contains PyWallet for Python 3.9+.
+The legacy Python 2.x version has been deprecated.

 ## System Requirements

-### Legacy Version (pywallet.py)
-- Python 2.x
-- bsddb library
-- ecdsa library

-### Modern Version (pywallet3.py)
 - Python 3.9 or higher
 - bsddb3 library
 - ecdsa library